Please enable JavaScript to view this site.

 Dotted Variables

-7.In expressions, R:BASE checks the data type of a dotted variable.
+5.In expressions, R:BASE checks the datatype of a dotted variable.
 An expression is anything enclosed in parentheses.
-R:BASE verifies the data type in expressions to make sure the expression is valid.
+R:BASE verifies the datatype in expressions to make sure the expression is valid.
 For example, an INTEGER cannot be added to TEXT.

-8.Dotted variables are used in Form and Report expressions, just as they are in the SET VAR command.
-When on the right side of the operator, dot the variable.
+6.Dotted variables are used in form/report/label expressions as they are in the SET VAR command.
+On the right side of the operator, dot the variable.

 Example 01: